 For your loo

 A pantry staple, baking soda is a star player famous for its virus-killing abilities and its cleaning, deodorising, and brightening properties.
 Affordable, easily available, and non-toxic, baking soda can be used to almost clean any part of your house when mixed with the right ingredients.

 To make an easy toilet cleaner, pour ¼ cup of baking soda and 10 drops of tea tree essential oil into the toilet.
 Add ¼ cup of vinegar to the mixture and scrub it down for a sparkling pot.

 For your sink drain

 Acting as the perfect cleaning agent, the mild alkali nature of baking soda can help dissolve dirt and grease into the water.
 This is particularly brilliant for when your sink is clogged and you’re too swamped to call for a plumber.

 To unclog your stuffed drain, first boil 2 cups of water.
 Pour ½ cup of baking soda into your drain followed by the nice and hot water.

 Acidic in nature, vinegar is one of the best cleaning products.
 Gentle yet effective, it removes grease, soap scum and grime while also deodorising.

 For daily cleaning your shower, mix 1 part of water with 1 part of vinegar in a spray bottle.
 Add a few drops of essentials oils if you don’t like the smell of vinegar.
-Spray this mixture over your shower walls and doors and let it sit for several minutes before wiping away the dirt and soap scum.
+Spray this mixture over your shower walls

 For your hands